Mark W. Grinstaff: Early life and education

-Grinstaff was born on May 23, 1965 in Texas.
-He attended Redlands High School in Redlands, California and completed his undergraduate studies at Occidental College.
+Grinstaff was born on May 23, 1965, in Texas.
+He attended Redlands High School in Redlands, California, and was an Eagle Scout and Vigil member of the Order of the Arrow, Boy Scouts of America.
+Grinstaff completed his undergraduate studies at Occidental College.
 During his first year at Oxy, he worked at the hummingbird section of a museum while simultaneously studying the kinetics of Friedel-Crafts chloromethylation reactions in the laboratory of Franklin DeHaan.
 He later worked as a chemistry teaching assistant.
 During his junior year at Oxy, he decided to pursue chemistry over medicine.
-He obtained his degree in 1987.
+He obtained his Chemistry degree in 1987.

 In 1992, Grinstaff earned his doctorate from the University of Illinois at Urbana–Champaign, under the mentorship of Kenneth S. Suslick.
 While at UIUC he studied sonochemistry and reported one of the first synthetic methods to metal nanoparticles.
-His thesis focussed on the use of sound waves to make amorphous iron and protein-microsphere materials.
+His thesis focused on the use of sound waves to make amorphous iron and protein-nanoparticles and microspheres.
 For his postdoctoral work, he joined Harry B. Gray's laboratory at the California Institute of Technology where he conducted research on electron transfer chemistry in proteins and the mechanism of alkane hydroxylation using iron porphyrins and oxygen.

-Career
+Research career

+Grinstaff's interdisciplinary research bridges polymer chemistry, biology, engineering, and medicine.
+The research is based on a molecular-focused approach involving the development of innovative tools and reagents, and the investigation of natural (polynucleotides, polypeptides, polysaccharides) and synthetic (polyesters, polycarbonates) polymers.